AC209a-AlzheimersProject/alzheimers-project/model_longitudinal.md

-**Conclusion:** For the model predicting MCI Baseline to  Alzheimer progression the Gradiant Boosting, XGBoost and LGBM model that have the highest AUROC and discrimitive power!
+**Conclusion:** For the model predicting MCI Baseline to  Alzheimer progression the Gradient Boosting, XGBoost and LGBM model that have the highest AUROC and predictive power!